cyrildever/go-utls/README.md

 - `io`: a light REST client utility on top of `fasthttp` with `Delete`, `Get`, `Patch`, `Post` and `Put` methods;
 - `model`: a list of types I frequently use in my projects (such as `Base64` or `Hash` types) all implementing my [`Model`](model/Model.go) interface;
 - `normalizer`: the adaptation of my Empreinte Sociométrique&trade; patented work for normalizing contact data (see its specific [README](normalizer/README.md) or use its TypeScript equivalent on NPM: [`es-normalizer`](https://www.npmjs.com/package/es-normalizer));
-- a few common utility sub-modules:
+- a few utility sub-modules:
+  * `caller`: to get information about the location of the calling function (file name and line number);
   * `concurrent`: to handle concurrent maps and slices;
   * `event`: a simple event bus manager;
   * `file`: to find, know existence or get lines from files;